samnoon1971/Surjo/README.md

 #### What is the project for?

-It was developed as part of web developement sessional course
+It was developed as part of weekend fun project

 ## Support